History:

 Rating: 5/10

-Mediocre affair which is nearly split down the middle between bad and good.
-I’ll start off with the good first: the opener “Maranatha” is over the top good jazz where every member of the core band gets an instrumental break.
-However the vocals are pretty weak on this track.
-“Voice Of Jesus” is a good soulful track with a good vocal from Galla.
-“My Father’s House” is my favorite track on the album personally and features a great duet and good instrumental work.
-“Tired And Lonely” is a nifty track as well, with just bass, piano and flute accompanying a great wavering Denise Mack.
-Now for the bad: the rest of the album.
+Mediocre affair which is nearly split down the middle between meh and good.
+The opener “Maranatha” is over the top jazz where every member of the core band gets an instrumental break.
+The vocals are pretty weak on this track though.
+“Voice Of Jesus” is a good soulful track with a great vocal from Galla.
+“My Father’s House” is my favorite track on the album personally and features a great duet between Mack and Galla along with fun instrumental work.
+“Tired And Lonely” is a nifty track as well with just bass, piano and flute accompanying a wavering Mack.
 Pretty much the rest of the album isn’t very good save for the middle of the road “Someone”, which is definitely a rip-off of some hit (though I can’t put my finger on which one).